vasilakisfil/Introspected-REST/README.md

 _introspection as the engine of application state_ (IATEOAS).

 Part of the model is MicroTypes.

+### 9.1.
+Data, metadata and hypermedia
+Before moving on, we will give concise definitions over hypermedia and metadata.
+These terms can be overlapping in the REST model, however we feel that each one has its own place in Introspected REST that embraces composability.

+#### 9.1.1.
+Data
+Data is the main variables of a resource, at a given state, at a given time.

+#### 9.1.2.
+Hypermedia
+Originally the hypermedia term was mostly used for linked data.
+However eventually it also includes information for interaction and resource manipilation.

+Hypermedia could be dynamic or static, regardless they are not considered part of the response data, as we defined them here.

+##### 9.1.2.1.
+Links
+Links of related resources are, URIs that point to a specific location, usually following the same Media Type.
+##### 9.1.2.2.
+Actions
+Actions are links along with information for manipulating a resource.
+Although CRUD are the most popular actions of a resource, the beauty with REST is that actions can go beyond plain CRUD.
+In fact, you can define any type of action or meta-action of your internal resource, through the representation that you expose.
+As a result, actions of a resource could be quite complex or simple depending on the needs and decisions of the API designer.
+In any case, actions should also describe any relevant information for the client to perform it, unless the Media Type itself describe those details.

+#### 9.1.3.
+Metadata
+If hypermedia is links and actions, then what is metadata ?

+Metadata are data that describe the data or the hypermedia.
+These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

+Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

 ### 9.2.
 Introspection as the engine of application state (IATEOAS)
 In the following section we will describe the architecture style of the Introspected REST.